AlexzxelA/hello-world/README.md

 ## How much does it cost?

-Your first beame credential is free and will remain free forever.
+Your first beame credential is and will remain free.

 ## How do you guys make money?